anthonyhaj/rock-paper-scissors-PP2/README.md

   - I want the user to see an animation of the computer choice
   - I want the score to update correctly for user and computer
   - I want the user to be able to see the repo for the game

+ ## Design

+ ### Color Scheme
+- For the color scheme I went with a simple black and white

+### Fonts
+- For the font I went with a retro game style taken from google fonts called "Press Start 2P"

+### Structure
+- The game was created using just one page consisting of a container for the main game